bkandh30/AWS-Cloud-Resume-Challenge/README.md

 - **Purpose**: To persistently store and manage the website's visitor count.
 - **Implementation**:
-  - A DynamoDB table named `resume-challenge` was provisioned.
+  - A DynamoDB table named `cloud-resume-challenge` was provisioned.
   - The table uses a primary key (e.g., `id` of type String or Number).
 For this project, a specific item (e.g., with `id` = "1" or "visitor_count_item") is used to store the count.
   - An attribute named `views` (Number) stores the visitor count.
 This item was initialized with a starting value (e.g., 0 or 1, as per the challenge's initial setup described by the user as `id`=1, `views`=1).
   - The Lambda function has IAM permissions to read and update this specific item in the DynamoDB table.